 How do I know if my filling fell out?

 You will usually notice a piece of hard material in your mouth that was your filling.
-Sometimes you may not notice because it came loose while sleeping or eating, so you will probably realize that your filling fell out from other signs such as pain, increased sensitivity, or even just by seeing in the mirror that it's missing.
+Sometimes you may not notice because it came loose while sleeping or eating.
+You will probably realize that your filling fell out from other signs such as pain, increased sensitivity, or even just by seeing in the mirror that it's missing.

 Is a filling falling out an emergency?

 Normally a lost filling is not considered an emergency, but it should be addressed as soon as convenient.
-If your filling falls out, you should make a dental appointment within the next week to have a replacement put in.
+If your filling falls out, make a dental appointment within the next week for a replacement.
 In the meantime, chew carefully and use painkillers, dental wax, and temporary filling kits as necessary.